AdobeDocs/experience-platform.en/help/sources/sources-sdk/api/overview.md

 ## Flow specifications

 Flow specifications contain information that define a flow, including the source and target connection IDs that it supports, transformation specifications that are needed to be applied to the data, and scheduling parameters required to generate a flow.
-You can create, view, and edit flow specifications by using the `/flowSpecs` endpoint.
+You can view and edit flow specifications by using the `/flowSpecs` endpoint.

 See the [flow specifications endpoint guide](./flow-specs.md) for more information on the use of this endpoint.